This module provides symbolic-numerical tools for computing the asymptotic

 SaddlePointEvaluator for limitations.

-AUTO: automatic detection (default).
+automatic detection (default).

 The analyzer inspects φ symbolically (via sympy.im / sympy.re) and